AJSteinhauser/rorender-rbx/README.md

 * [![roblox-ts][roblox-ts]][roblox-ts-url]
 * [![rbxts-react][rbxts-react]][rbxts-react-url]

-^Because of these two project I am able to have the entire project written in a single language (Typescript) (Front end, Backend, Plugin) 🤯.
+Thanks to these two projects, I was able to write the entire stack—front end, back end, and plugin—using a single language: TypeScript 🤯.
-Having one unified language to solve all these problems was amazing for development speed and I am very grateful to the maintainers of these projects for enabling this developer experience.
-I have aspirations to one day rewrite the backend in a more performant language, but for a small project like this a single language was incredible.
+Having one unified language to tackle every part of the project was a game-changer for development speed, and I’m incredibly grateful to the maintainers of these projects for making such an awesome developer experience possible.
+While I do hope to rewrite the backend in a more performant language someday, for a small project like this, sticking to one language has been an amazing experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started